-(1) Scheduling/Payroll software shall be utilized to schedule and/or manage secondary employment of officers desiring to volunteer for such employment, including the tracking of actual hours worked by each officer to ensure compliance with this article and City policy.

-(2) The ratio of supervisors to officers required to work an event shall be as follows: one (1) sworn supervisor for every seven (7) Officers.

-(3) Payment for secondary employment shall be made to the City of Tallahassee officers on a bi-weekly basis for all secondary employment work during that time.
-Officers who volunteer for secondary employment shall be paid through the City's payroll system or designee.
+- (1) Scheduling/Payroll software shall be utilized to schedule and/or manage secondary employment of officers desiring to volunteer for such employment, including the tracking of actual hours worked by each officer to ensure compliance with this article and City policy. - (2) The ratio of supervisors to officers required to work an event shall be as follows: one (1) sworn supervisor for every seven (7) Officers. - (3) Payment for secondary employment shall be made to the City of Tallahassee officers on a bi-weekly basis for all secondary employment work during that time.
+Officers who volunteer for secondary employment shall be paid through the City or designee.

-20.11 Secondary Employment Implementation Standards
+20.11 PBA Consultation